Christopher-Schulze/GooglePicz/README.md

 2. Export the signing variables needed for your platform.
 3. Run `cargo run --package packaging --bin packager` from the workspace root.
 4. Retrieve the generated files from `target/` (e.g. `GooglePicz-<version>-Setup.exe` or `GooglePicz-<version>.deb`).
+5. See the [release process](docs/RELEASE_ARTIFACTS.md#release-process) for signing and notarization details.

 ## Running Tests